jawnhaas/metrics_vagrant/README.md

 this is a role that setups up a basic app server which runs apache, mysql and PHP.

 [example.rb](https://github.com/jawnhaas/metrics_vagrant/blob/master/roles/example.rb)
-this is a role that extends the app-server role and rus the rjmetrics recipe to demonstrate extending other roles.
+this is a role that extends the app-server role and runs the rjmetrics recipe to demonstrate extending other roles.

 #### RjMetrics Cookbook ####
 [metadata.rb](https://github.com/jawnhaas/metrics_vagrant/blob/master/my_cookbooks/rjmetrics/metadata.rb)